sveinbjornt/hear/README.md

 The `-d` flag specifies that only on-device speech recognition capabilities should be used.
-Otherwise, data may be sent to Apple servers, which as of writing (2023) have a hard limit of something like 500 characters before quitting.
+Otherwise, data may be sent to Apple servers, which as of writing (2024) have a hard limit of about 500 characters before quitting.

 ## Build